-Acceptable values are true or false (case sensitive).
-Set it to true to auto-configure Code Manager.
-If you set it to false, Code Manager and file sync are disabled.
+Acceptable values are ‘y’ or ‘n’.
+Set it to ‘y’ to auto-configure Code Manager.
+If you set it to ‘n’, Code Manager and file sync are disabled.

-After PE installation is complete, you can proceed to testing the control repo.
+After PE installation is complete, you are ready to proceed to the next step below, testing the control repo.

 Enable Code Manager after installation

-If you didn’t provide the parameter during text-mode installation, or you are upgrading an existing PE installation, you can enable Code Manager after your installation or upgrade.
+If you didn’t provide answers to the answer file during command line installation, or you are upgrading an existing PE installation, you can enable Code Manager after your installation or upgrade.

 - If you used r10k prior to PE 2015.3, you might have configured r10k in the PE console using the